ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-*Flexible*: `ss3sim` inherits the flexibility of SS3 and can therefore implement many available stock-assessment configurations by either modifying existing SS models (Text S1) or by modifying built-in generic life-history models.
+*Flexible*: `ss3sim` inherits the flexibility of SS3 and can therefore implement many available stock-assessment configurations by either modifying existing SS3 models (Text S1) or by modifying built-in generic life-history models.
 Furthermore, `ss3sim` summarizes the simulation output into plain-text comma-separated-value (`.csv`) files